benmoran56/esper/README.rst

 * World.remove_component(entity_id, ComponentClass)

 As an example of this, you could have a "Blink" component with a *duration* attribute.
-This can be used to make certain things blink for s specific period of time, then dissapear.
+This can be used to make certain things blink for s specific period of time, then disappear.
 For example, the code below shows a simplified case of adding this Component to an Entity when it takes damage in one processor.
 A dedicated *BlinkProcessor* handles the effect, and then removes the Component after the duration expires::